rightlit/StackGAN-v2-rev/README.md

-# StackGAN-v2 revision for Colab
+# StackGAN-v2 revision and demos

 This is StackGAN_v2 revised version for Google Colab.